A healing-centered engagement framework for student persistence and completion

 Redirection helps learners stay engaged, build competence and strengthen self-efficacy.
 To harness the power of redirection, student supporters can:

-• Demonstrate the power of visualization.
-For example, ask students to “Picture yourself walking across the stage at graduation.
+- Demonstrate the power of visualization.
+For example, ask students to “Picture yourself graduating.
 How does that feel?” as a way to keep them focused on their goals and stay engaged.

-• Teach the power of "yet," a key element of growth mindset (for example, helping reframe “I’m not good at math” into “I’m not good at math yet”).
+- Teach the power of "yet," a key element of a growth mindset.
+For example, helping reframe “I’m not good at math” into “I’m not good at math yet.”

 Putting "Redirect" into practice:

-Coach Mia found it challenging to redirect her adult learner Jason, who often moved slowly through tasks and responded defensively to suggestions.
+Coach Mia found it challenging to redirect her adult learner Jason, who often responded defensively to her suggestions or questions.
 To better support him, Mia became more intentional with her feedback.
-Instead of offering general praise like “good job,” she reflected his specific efforts, saying, “I really appreciate the way you prioritized your calendar this week — it made a real difference in staying on track.”
+Instead of asking Jason what he can tackle next, she reflected on his specific efforts, saying, “I really appreciate the way you prioritized your calendar this week — it made a real difference in staying on track.”
 This shift helped Jason recognize his progress and built greater trust between them.

-Whether these practices are new to you or build on work you are already doing, integrating healing-centered engagement into everyday interactions strengthens your impact and fosters lasting student success.
-Your work with students has never been more essential.
-As researcher and child psychiatrist Dr. Bruce Perry reminds us, “There is no more effective neurobiological intervention than a safe relationship.
+Whether these practices are new to you or build on work you’re already doing, integrating healing-centered engagement into everyday interactions strengthens your impact and cultivates lasting student success.

 Coaching solutions proven to advance all learners